Cellular and Developmental Biology, State University of New York at Stony Brook, (1994)

 Gene/cell-based regenerative therapies; epithelial stem cell research; Regulation of cell plasticity during repair and regeneration.The goal of regenerative medicine is to use gene- and cell-based therapies to restore tissue function.
 In many adult tissues, tissue homeostasis and regeneration are maintained by resident stem cells that have the ability to self-renew and to generate differentiated cell lineages.
 My lab has been investigating the organization and behavior of stem cells in normal and regenerative epithelial tissues using skin epithelia and salivary glands as model systems for rapidly and slowly renewing tissues, respectively.
 Our long-term goal is to gain insights into the cellular and molecular mechanisms regulating tissue repair and regeneration in epithelial tissues.

 Our studies are currently focusing on two projects:

-2) Contrary to epidermis, salivary gland is a slowly renewing tissue and whether stem cells contribute to the renewal and regeneration of various cell lineages in the salivary gland has long been debated.
-We are using techniques including cell-lineage tracing and transcriptome analysis to determine how various differentiated cell lineages are regenerated in response to injury and to identify signaling pathways important in this process.
+2) Contrary to epidermis, salivary gland is a slowly renewing tissue with a limited regenerative capacity.
+Recent lineage tracing studies have shown that ductal cell lineages in salivary glands are maintained by lineage-restricted stem cells while acini are maintained by self-duplication of acinar cells.
+Following severe injury, however, ductal cells transdifferentiate to acinar cells and contribute to regeneration of acini.
+We are using techniques including cell-lineage tracing and transcriptome analysis to delineate the mechanism of injury-induced cell plasticity in salivary glands and to identify signaling pathways important in this process.
 These studies will inform approaches for modulating the pathways that may promote endogenous regeneration as well as the generation of exogenous salivary gland cell lineages from pluripotent stem cells.